Bridge Technology and Patient Care

 - Any management role that requires informatics expertise

-The NI program offers both online and on-campus programs of study and a part-time option.
-The faculty are nationally-known nursing informatics leaders with practical and research experience at the University of Utah, Intermountain Healthcare, and the VA.
-The faculty will work with you to identify experiences to match your interests.
+The NI program is online with full-time and part-time options.
+The faculty are nationally-known nursing informatics leaders with practical and research experience at the University of Utah, Intermountain Health, and the VA.

 The NI curriculum is interdisciplinary and a mix of informatics and other courses to build your informatics and leadership skills and systems-level thinking.
 Informatics-related courses range from systems analysis, programming, clinical decision support, standards and terminology for interoperability, and more.
 Most of the informatics courses are co-offered with the Biomedical Informatics Department allowing you to build interdisciplinary skills and broaden your horizon.